 The national postal service, Correo Paraguayo, handles domestic mail.
-Mail to other countries can be slow.
+International mail can be slow.
 For important items, consider international courier services.

-Paraguay has two the official languages: The spanish tongue and Guaraní.
+Paraguay has two official languages: Spanish and Guaraní.
 Spanish is widely spoken, especially in urban areas like Asunción.
 English is limited outside major hotels.

-Knowing a few basic phrases in Spanish or Guaraní is courteous and practical for day-to-day communication.
+Knowing a few basic phrases in Spanish or Guaraní is courteous and practical for daily interactions.

 A local SIM card for mobile data and a basic Spanish phrasebook make communication smoother.